fbpx

 5. If the claim is approved, your insurer will guide you through the settlement process, which may include repairs, reimbursement or replacement depending on your coverage and the nature of the claim.

-Can I add additional drivers to my car insurance policy in Western Australia?
+Can I add additional drivers to my car insurance policy?

 Yes – many car insurance policies in Western Australia allow you to add additional drivers to your policy.
 However, the specific terms and conditions may vary depending on the insurer.
 Inform your insurer about the additional driver and provide their details, including their driving history.
 They may assess the additional driver's risk profile and adjust the premium accordingly.